awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAM.ServiceLinkedRoles.md

 You don't need to manually create a service\-linked role\.
 When you create a DB instance, Amazon RDS creates the service\-linked role for you\.

 **Important**
 If you were using the Amazon RDS service before December 1, 2017, when it began supporting service\-linked roles, then Amazon RDS created the AWSServiceRoleForRDS role in your account\.
-To learn more, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.
+To learn more, see [A New Role Appeared in My AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.

 If you delete this service\-linked role, and then need to create it again, you can use the same process to recreate the role in your account\.
 When you create a DB instance, Amazon RDS creates the service\-linked role for you again\.

 ## Editing a Service\-Linked Role for Amazon RDS<a name="edit-service-linked-role"></a>